Richardson, Australian Capital Territory: Demographics

 The residents of Richardson are predominantly Australian born, with 75.6% being born in Australia.
 The three main countries of birth for those born overseas were England, 2.7%, India, 2.3% and New Zealand, 1.2%.
 The most popular religious affiliations in descending order are no religion, Catholic, Anglican and Islam.

 Suburb amenities and places of interest

 Charles Bean and his wife, Effie, in the grounds of Tuggeranong Station between 1919 and 1925.

 Richardson Primary school, located on May Gibbs Close, opened in 1984; the school has a major focus on information and communications technology in education.
 Richardson Primary School was the first school within Australia to install Interactive Whiteboards.
 Richardson Preschool is also located on May Gibbs Close.

 The Tuggeranong Homestead heritage site is accessed off Johnson Drive.
 The Richardson local centre and Richardson Oval are located on May Gibbs Close.
 Richardson also has a scout hall on Clift Crescent.

+Transport

 Several ACTION bus routes service Richardson.
 Routes 74, 75 and 76 connect Richardson to Tuggeranong Town Centre and Erindale Centre.
 Route 78 connects Richardson to Tuggeranong Town Centre via Isabella Plains and Bonython.